 We all set out on the trail of goals with the intention of 100% commitment, but so many of us actually end up in failure on that hike towards achieving long-term goals.
 So what’s the problem?
 One of the biggest culprits is distraction.
 If you’re serious about achieving goals, you’ll have to be serious about avoiding distractions and behavior that pulls you off course.
 Not those things that you do that you enjoy, but those time-wasting habits that shall go unnamed.
 The actual work needs to take precedence.

 The solution?
 A time management system that works for you, personally.
-Perhaps the biggest benefit of using a time management system is that it assists you in balancing work-mode and play-mode, and a good life is, of course, all about balance.
+Perhaps the biggest benefit of using a time management system is that it assists you in balancing work mode and play mode, and a good life is, of course, all about balance.
 Achieving a high overall quality of life is closely connected to the balance of responsibilities, and if you’re feeling overwhelmed with life, then you’re feeling stressed.

 Prolonged exposure to stress will leave you burned out, and could even shorten your life.
 Yikes!
 However, rest assured that there are many great time management systems out there, such as the Pomodoro Technique and these great apps, which are highly rated by users and serve to help you divide time for work, family, personal care, and even rest.
 These time management systems will help you better plan your goals and do the work needed to achieve those goals by scheduling your tasks in specific slots of time.

 Planning what goals you want to work on is key.
 One strategy is writing down 3-4 tasks that you want to get done and focusing on those tasks throughout the day.
-Then with the last 15 minutes of your day, writing down what needs to get done tomorrow.
+Then with the last 15 minutes of your day, write down what needs to get done tomorrow.
 It’s easier to work with what’s more or less tangible, so taking your tasks or goals out of the abstract and committing them to paper and a time management system means that you stand a good chance of making progress and developing a habit that sticks.

 Don’t forget those breaks!
 No matter how many responsibilities we have swirling around simultaneously, it’s important to manage our energy, and energy management is a crucial skill practiced through self-awareness.
 Being self-aware aids us in intentionally choosing those activities which activate our energy and avoiding those which leave us feeling depleted.